In this article, learn more about:

 - Avoid or limit foods that cause irritation and/or inflammation in your gut (Did you know that healthy foods can even make you sick, depending on your gut status?
-Check out our food sensitivity testing!)
+Check in with us to see if you need food sensitivity testing!).

 Activate your parasympathetic nervous system (the rest and digest response)

 Opposite of the sympathetic nervous system’s fight or flight, the parasympathetic nervous system creates a “rest and digest” response.
 When the parasympathetic nervous system is activated, the body doesn’t need to divert its energy towards surviving a perceived threat.
 Instead it can focus on long-term health and wellbeing by digesting food and allowing the body to rest and heal.
 It is often difficult for us to switch between the two systems especially if we are in a current state of stress.
 It’s helpful to get into the practice of using tools that help us make the switch.

 Here are three tools you can start using today: